-The MHS Diversity Coalition is leading a community-wide celebration of Hispanic/Latinx Heritage month from September 15 through October 15.
+The MHS Diversity Coalition led a community-wide celebration of Hispanic/Latinx Heritage month from September 15 through October 15, 2020.

-DivCoThe Diversity Coalition includes the leaders of three Essential Coalitions that work to foster inclusion and courageous conversations at MHS. members have been sharing call-to-action emails and informational emails with insights into different aspects of Hispanic/Latinx culture.
-They’ve also created a Spotify playlist!
+DivCoThe Diversity Coalition includes the leaders of three Essential Coalitions that work to foster inclusion and courageous conversations at MHS. members shared call-to-action emails and informational emails with insights into different aspects of Hispanic/Latinx culture.
+They also created a Spotify playlist!

 Gabriela Nicholson ’21 — Colombia